E-commerce

 Cannibalization

-If the customer was searching for your brand, marketplace/site coexistence can fragment traffic: internal rules on pricing, product exclusives, or bundles help provide a framework.
+If the customer was searching for your brand, the coexistence of marketplace / site can fragment traffic: internal rules on pricing, product exclusivities, or bundles help provide structure.

 Testing

-Testing a channel with a sub-catalog or a pilot country limits risk before engaging the entire organization.
+Testing a channel with a sub-catalog or a pilot country limits risk before involving the entire organization.

 Launches can first go through the site to measure real demand before expanding to a marketplace, where comparison can erode price perception if positioning is not stabilized.